joshua-neizer/CISC327-Final-Project/architecture/design.md

 The **diagram to the right** shows the relationships between packages in the program.
 The main program `qa327`, inherits methods and functions, from almost all other programs.
 The outlier is `login_format`, as it is used to validate inputted user information within the `frontend` program.

 As a whole, the `__main__.py` program will instantiate the website by running the server.
 When the user interacts with the website, `frontend.py` will handle the various http requests from the client by redirecting the user to the appropriate page and posting requests for them.
-Whenever the user enters information into the client, `frontend.py` uses functions defined in `login_format.py` to ensure correct formatting and validity of information as outlined in the requirements. `frontend.py` intakes information and passes it to `backend.py` to perform any database operations (eg. reading, writing, updating etc.) with `models.py`.
+Whenever the user enters information into the client, `frontend.py` uses functions defined in `login_format.py` and `ticket_format.py` to validate requests as per the requirements.
+`frontend.py` intakes information and passes it to `backend.py` to perform any database operations (reading, writing, updating etc.) with `models.py`.

 ## Code Style